 We decided to go to the mud baths in the morning, before the extreme heat arrived (98’F+).
-We were all up and out of the house, but this time Anya wasn’t so thrilled to be going back.
+We were all up and out of the house, but this time our daughter wasn’t so thrilled to be going back.
 She remembered how stinky it was and didn’t even bother to put on her bathing suit.
 In fact she was being quite difficult this day, but we weren’t comfortable leaving her home alone, so we took her along and paid for it.

 We did make it to the mud baths and have to say it was a much more pleasant experience when the kids were younger and excited to spread mud all over themselves.
 The extremely hot weather brought with it very warm water and unbearable stinky mud.
 It was also a better experience at the end of September when the weather was cooler.
 Honestly, there really wasn’t anything pleasant or memorable about this particular visit in August.
 All I can recommend is that if you do plan to visit the mud baths, Spring or Fall are probably better.
 Read more about our first experience at the Lo Pagan mud baths.

 We were all in a bit of a mood for the remainder of the day and in hindsight, we probably pushed the boundaries a bit too much.
 We should have known better on days 55+ of a road trip not to “force” the kids to go out with us.
 The following day, Alan and I went to check out nearby Cartagena and left the kids home.
 This was a far more pleasant excursion day, but again it was a Sunday and most things were closed.
 It was left us with enough curiosity to want to return and explore more one day.